 Celebrated to commemorate the Pilgrims bringing in their first North American harvest, Thanksgiving became a federal holiday in 1863.

-The holiday menu and traditions are shared with Canada, although football became part of the holiday in the 1890s.
+The holiday menu and traditions are shared with Canada, although football became part of the holiday as early as the 1890s.

-During World War One, military personnel celebrated Thanksgiving where they were stationed.
-It also became an occasion for patriotic sentiment.
+World War I military personnel celebrated Thanksgiving where they were stationed.
+On the home front, the holiday became an occasion for patriotic sentiment.

-Still, despite wartime hardships, people gathered to give thanks for the same things people today do – friends, family, health, opportunity, jobs and possessions – and in 1918 they added one more thing to the list — peace.
+Still, despite wartime hardships, people gathered to give thanks for the same things people do today – friends, family, health, opportunity, jobs and possessions.
+In 1918, they added one more thing to the list — peace.